vdbalbom/BVHsmooth/README.md

 You can see the results using this [BVH Player](http://www.akjava.com/demo/bvhplayer/).

 Let's use the provided BVH file **bvh_files/sample01.bvh**.
-Which was captured by kinects on CENA(Centro de Tecnologias Narrativas) laboratory, located at the Insituto Politécnico (IPRJ/UERJ).
+Which was captured by kinects in CENA(Centro de Tecnologias Narrativas) laboratory, located at the Insituto Politécnico (IPRJ/UERJ).

 First, apply the smoothening in rotations: